dwiddo/average-minimum-distance/README.md

 reader = amd.CifReader('path/to/file.cif')
 ```

-This can be used in a loop, comprehension or converted to a list:
+This can be used in a loop, list comprehension or converted to a list:

 ```py
 for periodic_set in reader: